datacorner/pyBPPIBridge/README.md

 * External file (csv)
 * External Excel Spreadsheet (xls, xlsx, xlsm, xlsb, odf, ods and odt)
 * ODBC Data Sources (checked with SQL Server) by using an configurable SQL query
 * Blue Prism repository (Can gather all the session logs for a specified process)
+* SAP Read Table via SAP RFC

 This bridge reads the data from the Datasource and upload them into the BPPI Repository.
 Inside BPPI it's also possible to configure a TODO to automate some transformations and load the data into a BPPI Project (The program can execute thess To Do automatically).
 To make this bridge usable the user must configure a Data Source in the BPPI Repository, and get a token.